ethantur/World-Cup-Possession/README.md

 # World-Cup-Possession

-A dataset and a basic linear regression study concerning possession and its relation to team performance at the World Cup.
+A dataset in various forms and a basic linear regression study (a long version with full scripts and an abridged one without) concerning possession and its relation to team performance at the World Cup.